 - When breaking into the refrigerant circuit to make repairs, or for any other purpose, conventional procedures shall be used.
-However, for flammable refrigerants it is important that best practice be followed, since flammability is a consideration. - The following procedure shall be adhered to: - a. safely remove refrigerant following local and national regulations - b. purge the circuit with inert gas - c. evacuate - d. purge with inert gas - e. open the circuit by cutting or brazing - The refrigerant charge shall be recovered into the correct recovery cylinders.
-For appliances containing flammable refrigerants, the system shall be purged with oxygen-free nitrogen to render the appliance safe for flammable refrigerants.
-This process might need to be repeated several times. - Compressed air or oxygen shall not be used for purging refrigerant systems. - For appliances containing flammable refrigerants, refrigerants purging shall be achieved by breaking the vacuum in the system with oxygen-free nitrogen and continuing to fill until the working pressure is achieved, then venting to atmosphere, and finally pulling down to a vacuum. - When the final oxygen-free nitrogen charge is used, the system shall be vented down to atmospheric pressure to enable work to take place. - Ensure that the outlet for the vacuum pump is not close to any potential ignition sources and that ventilation is available.
+However, for flammable refrigerants it is important that best practice be followed, since flammability is a consideration. - · The following procedure shall be adhered to: - a.
+Safely remove refrigerant following local and national regulations. - b.
+Evacuate refrigerant from circuit. - c.
+Purge the circuit with inert gas. - d.
+Evacuate (optional for A2L). - e.
+Purge the inert gas (optional for A2L) - f.
+Continuously flush or purge with inert gas when using flame to open circuit. - g.
+Open the circuit by cutting or brazing. - The refrigerant charge shall be recovered into the correct recovery cylinders.
+For appliances containing flammable refrigerants, the system shall be purged with oxygenfree nitrogen to render the appliance safe for flammable refrigerants.
+This process might need to be repeated several times. - Compressed air or oxygen shall not be used for purging refrigerant systems. - For appliances containing flammable refrigerants, refrigerants purging shall be achieved by breaking the vacuum in the system with oxygen-free nitrogen and continuing to fill until the working pressure is achieved,

+- then venting to atmosphere, and finally pulling down to a vacuum - When the final oxygen-free nitrogen charge is used, the system shall be vented down to atmospheric pressure to enable work to take place. - Ensure that the outlet for the vacuum pump is not close to any potential ignition sources and that ventilation is available.